tilgnerlab/Spl-IsoFind/README.md

 ### Tutorials

 The [tutorials](https://github.com/tilgnerlab/Spl-IsoFind/tree/main/tutorials) folder contains notebooks to run Spl-IsoFind on demo data.
 See the documentation for more information.
-The demo datasets can be downloaded here:
+The demo datasets can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.16740333).

 For citation and further information please refer to our [preprint](https://www.biorxiv.org/content/10.1101/2025.06.25.661563v1).